ansible/ansible/docs/docsite/rst/dev_guide/testing_integration.rst

     integration tests not marked as `unsupported` and are designed to mirror those used by Ansible's CI.
-  - `ansible-integration-unsupported` will have the additional policies applied necessary to run the integraion tests marked as `unsupported` including tests for managing IAM roles, users and groups.
+  - `ansible-integration-unsupported` will have the additional policies applied necessary to run the integration tests marked as `unsupported` including tests for managing IAM roles, users and groups.

 Once the groups have been created, you'll need to create a user and make the user a member of these